PaddlePaddle/PaddleClas/docs/en/algorithm_introduction/reid.md

     Doka training:

-    For Doka training, you need to modify the sampler field of the training configuration as follows:
+    For multi-card training, you need to modify the sampler field of the training configuration to adapt to distributed training, as follows:
     ```yaml
     sampler:
       name: PKSampler